 For several years now, I’ve been in charge of designing and building our annual shed.
-The photo here gives you a sneak preview of the shed that will appear in our July/Aug. ’12 issue.
+The photo here gives you a look at the shed that appeared in our July/Aug. ’12 issue.

 Sliding doors have several advantages over hinged doors for wide openings.
 First, there’s practically no limit to the size of the door you can use.
 And since the doors hang from the top rather than from one edge like a hinged door, they don’t have to be quite as strong.
 Plus, they don’t require as much room to open as hinged doors.
 I had a pair of hinged doors on a shed at my last house, and in the winter I had to keep a large area in front of the shed free of snow and ice buildup or the doors wouldn’t open.
 This isn’t a problem with sliding doors.

 The key to sliding doors is using the right hardware.
 I think the heavy-duty bypass door hardware from Johnson Hardware (johnsonhardware.com) is the perfect solution.
 The system consists of heavy-duty three-wheel ball-bearing hangers (Part No. 1025) that can support doors up to 150 lbs. and an aluminum track Part No. 111).
 An 8-ft. track and a pair of hangers for a 4-ft. door cost about $40.
 For the bypass hardware to work on a shed, you have to have a strong place to anchor the top track.
 I accomplish this by ripping a 2×4 down to between 2-1/2 and 3 in. (depending on how thick the door is) and attaching it to the shed wall with lag screws.
 Then I screw the aluminum track to the 2x support.
 The last step is to mount the hanger plates to the top of door.
 You’ll find all of these details in the upcoming shed story.